Belarus lies in Eastern Europe, nestled in the middle of Russia, Ukraine, Poland, Lithuania and Latvia.

 Make sure you taste the birch sap on your next visit.
 The sap extracted from a birch tree every spring, is one of the favorite drinks of the Belarusians.
 It’s a slightly sweet, thin syrupy-watery liquid – delicious!
 The sap contains sugars (namely xylitol, just like you find in chewing gum), proteins, amino acids, and enzymes.
 Pretty healthy really, by the sounds of it.
 You can stock up too as it’s sold in packs and large glass jars – perfect as gifts when you get back instead of boring fridge magnets and the like (just make sure you check with customs first!).

-Do you have any interesting or fun facts about Belarus that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Belarus?
+Share them in the comments below!